Hurannn/Ardupilot/libraries/AP_Scripting/applets/plane_follow.md

 Install the lua script in the APM/scripts directory on the flight controller's microSD card on the FOLLOW plane.

-Install the speedpid.lua, mavlink_command_int.lua, mavlink_attitude.lua and mavlink_msgs.lua files
+Install the speedpid.lua, mavlink_command_int.lua, mavlink_attitude.lua files
 in the `APM/scripts/modules` directory on the SD card on the FOLLOW plane.

+Install the mavlink_msgs.lua files in the `APM/scripts/modules/mavlink` directory on the SD card on the FOLLOW plane.

 No scripts are required on the target plane.